amilochau/core-vue3/README.md

 See the full definition of options [here](/packages/core-vue3/src/types/options.ts).

 You can find a sample of these configuration options in the [sample app options](/packages/playground/src/data/config.ts).

+## Notes

+- You have to define a route named `Home`, so that default redirections can work.

 ---